univention/univention-corporate-server/doc/app-center/sphinx/get_started.rst

 environment variables are defined for a service.
 The values of the variables are set to the values of the given UCR variable. ``$appid`` needs to be replaced manually by you app id.
 UCR variables are enclosed by ``@%@``.
-Please mind the double quotes.
+Please mind the double quotes in the example.

-You also need to define the Name of the "main" service within the docker-compose.yml below the Contents of the docker-compose.yml file.
+You also need to define the :guilabel:`Name of the "main" service within the docker-compose.yml` below the :guilabel:`Contents of the docker-compose.yml file`.

 In order to provide access to the application's web interface, please see :ref:`Web interface <create-app-with-docker:web-interface>`.